SamLangTen/osu2tja/README.md

 Normal:
 Easy:
 ```
+Please follow the prompts to match the current beatmap's difficulties with the difficulies of a .tja file.

-For example, if you want to match the "xxxx(Insane)" version to the Oni difficulty, enter "0" after the "Oni:" prompt.
+For example: If you want to match the "Insane" difficulty to the Oni difficulty, enter it's index number (which is 0) after the "Oni:" prompt.
-If you want to disable a difficulty, enter "-1.".
+If you don't want to convert a difficulty, enter "-1" in its prompt.

 Following a successful match, osz2tja will generate a .tja file and extract the audio file to the output path, creating a new folder named after the title.